This post may contain affiliate links. Please read our disclosure policy.

-Moist and tender, easy to make naturally gluten free muffins are only lightly sweet and positively bursting with the goodness of blueberries.
-They're super special right out of the oven (warm berries!), but they also freeze and defrost perfectlyโplus they're easy to make dairy free, too with a nondairy plain Greek-style yogurt.
+Moist and tender and easy to make, these naturally gluten free muffins are only lightly sweet and positively bursting with the goodness of blueberries.
+They're super special right out of the oven (warm berries!), but they also freeze and defrost perfectlyโplus they're easy to make dairy free, too with a nondairy plain Greek-style yogurt.ย

 The rule in my house is that you're on your own for breakfast on the weekend, but during the school week I've got you covered.
-And make-ahead breakfasts like these muffins are always in the freezer, waiting for a quick defrosting in the microwave or toaster oven.
+And make-ahead breakfasts like these muffins and our gluten free banana muffins are always in the freezer, waiting for a quick defrosting in the microwave or toaster oven.

-- Old fashioned rolled oats – We use oats to form the base for these healthy muffins by grinding them into oat flour first, before we add any other ingredients.
-We expect oats to be a bit chewy, so don't worry about grinding them superfine, like you would need to with rice flour.
+- Old fashioned rolled oats/oat flour – We use oats to form the base for these healthy muffins by grinding them into oat flour first, before we add any other ingredients.
+You can, of course, also just begin with an equal amount, by weight, finely sifted oat flour.

 - Coconut palm sugar – This unrefined granulated sugar has a similar flavor to brown sugar, but is much grittier, and doesn't dissolve that well in baking.
-So if you're using it (rather than replacing it with brown sugar), be sure to blend it with the oats into a powder.
+So be sure to blend it with the oats into a powder.
+You can use light brown sugar instead.

 - Baking powder and baking soda – These chemical leaveners react with the liquid and acid in these muffins to give our muffins most of their rise.
 Make sure yours are fresh!